apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

 ---
-title: How to use go-plugin-runner in APISIX Ingress
+title: How to use go-plugin-runner with APISIX Ingress
 ---

 <!--